Resources and Competition

 The figure above shows the fundamental niche, the full resource axis of seed sizes that a finch species is theoretically able to use.
 Frequently in nature we observe that a species only uses part of its fundamental niche; the part they use is called the realized niche.

-• Where is the realized niche for species a?
+• Where is the realized niche for the green species on the left?

-• Is species a or species b the stronger competitor?
+• Is the green or purple species the stronger competitor?

 When species use the same resource, competition is strongest where the niches overlap.
 (Image source: Brews ohare CC-BY on Wikimedia Commons.)